 (Please see Fair Fighting Ground Rules for more information.)

-Managing in the midst of disagreements requires that you acknowledge the underlying reason(s) and emotions of the parties.
+Managing oneself in the midst of a disagreement can be challenging.
+It requires that you acknowledge the underlying reason(s) and emotions, both yours and the other parties involved.

-Learning and applying the information contained in this book helped me better handle conflicts at home, work and play.
+Learning and applying the information contained in this book helped me better handle conflicts at home, at work and at play.

 Are you looking to improve your relationship with your boss?
 If so, the Boss Relationship Worksheet will help you better understand and communicate more effectively with your immediate supervisor.